 In Males With Delayed Puberty

 Various dosage regimens have been used, some call for lower dosages initially with gradual increases as puberty progresses, with or without a decrease to maintenance levels.
 Other regimens call for higher dosage to induce pubertal changes and lower dosage for maintenance after puberty.
 The chronological and skeletal ages must be taken into consideration, both in determining the initial dose and in adjusting the dose.
 Dosage is within the range of 2.5 to 20 mg daily, although generally in the lower range of 2.5 to 10 mg daily, and for a limited duration, for example 4 to 6 months.
-X-rays should be taken at appropriate intervals to determine the amount of bone maturation and skeletal development (see INDICATIONS AND USAGE, and WARNINGS).
+X-rays should be taken at appropriate intervals to determine the amount of bone maturation and skeletal development (see INDICATIONS, and WARNINGS).

 As replacement therapy, i.e., for eunuchism, a daily dose of 5 to 20 mg is suggested.
 It is usually preferable to start therapy at a higher level within the range (e.g., 10 mg), with subsequent adjustment as required.

 Palliation Of Inoperable Mammary Cancer In Women

 A daily dose of 10 to 40 mg, given in divided doses, is recommended.
 To determine if there will be an objective response, treatment should be continued for three months or more.
 Patients must be followed closely because androgen therapy occasionally appears to accelerate the disease.
 Thus, many experts prefer to use a shorter acting androgen preparation, such as ANDROXY™ Tablets, rather than those with prolonged activity, particularly during the early stages of androgen therapy.

 Hormone therapy is adjunctive to and not a replacement for conventional therapy.
 Duration of therapy will depend on the response of the condition and the appearance of adverse reactions.